lskatz/Kalamari/paper/paper.md

 The tsv files have a header line with the following columns: `scientificName` (genus and species), `nuccoreAcc` (GenBank accession), `taxid` (NCBI or Kalamari Taxonomy ID), and `parent` (the parent taxonomy ID).
 Most genomes in the database are bacterial pathogens or related organisms.
-All chromosomes and plasmids must be complete, i.e., no contig breaks, and they come from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or our own subject matter experts at CDC vouch for them.
+All chromosomes and plasmids must be complete, i.e., no contig breaks, and they come from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or have been provided and reviewed by a CDC subject matter expert.

-However, there are some viral pathogen exceptions such as SARS-CoV-2, protist exceptions such as _Cryptosporidium_, and several host organisms.
+In addition to bacterial genomes, there are some viral or protist pathogens such as SARS-CoV-2 and _Cryptosporidium_, and several host organisms.
 The animal hosts include but are not limited to chicken, human, and squid.
 The plant hosts include fava beans, tomato, and cabbage.
 Most hosts are very large in size and so only the mitochondrial genomes are included as markers.
 Also due to the magnitude of possible hosts for foodborne infections, only a relative select few are included to represent many other possibilities.